-On the 18th April 1902, Amy Lucy White took the lease on No.34 Stokes Croft at an
+Elizabeth II.
+On the 18th April 1902, Amy Lucy White took the lease on No.34 Stokes

-and the lessor was Richard Hieron Shrappnell of No.9 Gloucester Road.
-In 1902 at the
+for 21 years and the lessor was Richard Hieron Shrappnell of No.9 Gloucester Road.
+In

-expense of Amy Lucy White, the upper part of No.34 Stokes Croft was rebuilt.
-What
+1902 at the expense of Amy Lucy White, the upper part of No.34 Stokes Croft was rebuilt.

 to be faced with best Cattybrook facing bricks, the rest of the walling to be built